Florida Crop/Pest Management Profile: Cabbage

 Another minor pest, imported cabbageworm produces large holes in leaves and may attack the head near maturity, leaving damage similar to diamondback moth (Workman 1983).
 Imported cabbageworm feeding results in large, irregular holes in the leaves and the head's outer layers (Hayslip et al. 1953).

 Female moths can lay several hundred eggs each within a cabbage field, attaching them to the underside of leaves.
 The egg stage lasts about one week, and the emerging caterpillars feed on the underside of the leaves.
-After about two weeks, the larvae attach themselves with silk to a support and pupate.
+After about two weeks, the larvae attach themselves with silk for support and pupate.
 The moths emerge in 1–2 weeks (Hayslip et al. 1953).

 Cutworms affecting cabbage include black cutworm (Agrotis ipsilon) and granulate cutworm (Feltia subterranea).
 Cutworms are stout, gray caterpillars with a greasy appearance.
 They are active at night, feeding on cabbage stems and leaves and other plants.
 During the day, they take refuge in the soil at the base of the plants.
 Recently transplanted cabbage is particularly susceptible to attack by cutworms, which can cut thin-stemmed plants off at or slightly below the soil surface.
 They also cut large holes in leaves touching the soil surface (Hayslip et al. 1953).
 Several plants in a row are usually affected, and when feeding, cutworms often pull the end of a leaf into a protected area of the soil (Workman 1983).
 Cutworms also eat into heading cabbage and may remain within the head during the day.
-Overall, while some damage to leaves and heads occurs, greatest losses from cutworm damage are the result of reduced stands (Hayslip et al. 1953).
+Overall, while some damage to leaves and heads occurs, the greatest losses from cutworm damage are the result of reduced stands (Hayslip et al. 1953).

 Black cutworm is one of the most destructive cutworms and attacks a wide range of plants.
 Although cutworm larvae can migrate into a field from adjacent areas, most migration occurs by adults flying into the field.
 The moth deposits eggs in groups of 1–30 on leaves or stems near ground level.
 The egg stage lasts from 5 to 15 days, the larval stage lasts from three to four weeks, and the pupal stage takes 12 to 36 days.
 At high temperatures, when development is more rapid, the life cycle can be completed in six or seven weeks.
 Granulate cutworm's life cycle is similar to that of the black cutworm (Hayslip et al. 1953).